mpiccirilli/trading_bot/README.md

 The 'bot' is deployed as a Cloud Function and runs every weekday morning immediately prior to the market open.
 Using the Cloud Scheduler the function is initiated using the `Trading` message at 9:25 ET and goes to collect historical data on _almost_ all the stocks in the S&P500 from the API.
 This takes about ~4 minutes & 30 seconds, at which point it then pauses until 9:30am ET.
 At exactly 9:30:01 (I wait 1 seconds after the Open) I call the API again to get the current market prices.
 Once the machine has the opening prices, it calculates metrics to determine which stocks to buy and sell, then it sends all the buy/sell orders in.

 The bot is typically finished with sending all the orders by 9:30:30 (w/in 30 seconds of the market open), usually earlier.
 The amount of time it takes for the bot to run to completion depends on how many orders it needs to send.
-If it needed to send an order for every stock in consideration, it would take ~30 seconds to complete all the orders (495 stock).
+As an example, one morning it sent orders for   If it needed to send an order for every stock in consideration, it would take ~30 seconds to complete all the orders (495 stock).
 Therefore at most it would be finished by ~9:30:50, which is not terrible - 495 orders in under a minute.

 An example of the bots general processes